reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 To declare a condition, we can use any of the `@Conditional...` annotations that are described [below](#pre-defined-conditions).

-Let's look at how to declare a condition.
+But first, let's look at how to apply a condition to a certain Spring bean.

 ### Conditional `@Bean`